OpenTalker/SadTalker/README.md

 Installing the lastest version of [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and install the sadtalker via `extension`.
 <img width="726" alt="image" src="https://user-images.githubusercontent.com/4397546/230698519-267d1d1f-6e99-4dd4-81e1-7b889259efbd.png">

-Then, retarting the stable-diffusion-webui, set some commandline args for . the models will be downloaded automatically in the right place.
+Then, retarting the stable-diffusion-webui, set some commandline args.
+The models will be downloaded automatically in the right place.
 Alternatively, you can add the path of pre-downloaded sadtalker checkpoints to `SADTALKTER_CHECKPOINTS` in `webui_user.sh`(linux) or `webui_user.bat`(windows) by:

 ```bash
 # windows (webui_user.bat)